eserie/wax-ml/README.md

 # 🔥 Speed 🔥

-With WAX-ML, you can already compute an exponential moving average on a 1 millions rows dataframe with a 2x to 130x speedup (depending of the datacontainer you use) compared to pandas implementation.
+With WAX-ML, you can already compute an exponential moving average on a 1 millions rows dataframe with a 3x to 100x speedup
+(depending of the data container you use and speed measurement methodology) compared to pandas implementation.
 (See our notebook in the [Quick Start Documentation](https://wax-ml.readthedocs.io/en/latest/notebooks/04_The_three_steps_workflow.html) or in